Controller & Actions

 request.

-You can override the default IHP 404 Not Found error page by creating a new file at static/404.html
+You can override the default 403 access denied and the default 404 not found pagesby creating a new file at static/403.html

 .
-Then IHP will render that HTML file instead of displaying the default IHP not found page.
+Then IHP will render that HTML file instead of displaying the default IHP page.